Devharirolls/Album-server/README.md

 # Album-server
-It is the server of Album App with NodeJs
+It is the server of Album App with NodeJs and Routers